luka-dev/headless-task-server/README.md

 npm run build
 ```

-- Now we can run it with Docker OR directly on machine
+- Now we can run it directly on machine
 > NOTE: Viewing browser and replays will work only on machine

 - Docker way